The Fall of Ideals: Lyrics

 Labonte has stated that the album's lyrics were more uplifting/optimistic compared to the band's previous two records due to him being in a positive spot in his life while writing them, stating “I felt like I had a lot of things to say and a lot of stuff I wanted to get across to people and I was in a really really good spot in my life.
 And I felt things were so optimistic and we were very excited.”
 “So that’s why there’s so many songs, like ‘The Air That I Breathe,’ that are just about overcoming challenges … ‘It Dwells in Me’ ... those songs really kind of speak to making the most out of your situation.
 And that was kinda where I was … things felt good and it felt really natural … It was a special time.”
 Despite this, some tracks with negative connotations such as "Six", which is lyrically themed around heartbreak, exist on the record.
+The song “We Stand” was originally ment to be an instrumental track is about self-reliance and fortitude.”
+In a review by Ultimate guitar they stated “the lyrics seem to follow a certain trend Like a guy struggling with various problems but still prevails, never giving up and pulling through.”